-However, is no assurance that the investment objective of the Scheme will be achieved.
+However, there is can be no assurance that the investment objective of the Scheme will be achieved.
 The Scheme does not guarantee/ indicate any returns.

-• Investment pattern: Please refer to section 'Asset Allocation' under Section I, Part II - A
+• Investment pattern: Please refer to section 'Asset Allocation' under Section I Part II.
+C iii.
+Terms of Issue:

-(iii) Terms of Issue

 - Liquidity provisions such as listing, repurchase, redemption.
-Refer Section I, Part I Highlights / Summary of the Scheme - Aggregate maximum fees and expenses charged to the Scheme.
-Refer Section I, Part III, Point no. C- Annual Scheme Recurring Expenses - The Scheme does not provide any safety net or guarantee.
+Refer Section I, Part I highlights / summary of the Scheme - Aggregate fees and expenses charged to the Scheme.
+Refer Section I, Part III, Point no. C- Annual Scheme recurring Expenses - The Scheme does not provide any safety net or guarantee.

-In accordance with Regulation 18(15A) of the SEBI (Mutual Funds) Regulations and Clause 1.14.1.4 of SEBI Master Circular for Mutual Funds dated May 19, 2023, the Trustee will ensure that no change in the Fundamental Attributes of the Scheme(s) and the Plan(s) / Option(s) thereunder or the Trust or fees and expenses payable or any other change which would modify the Scheme and the Plan(s) / Option(s) there under and affect the interest of the Unit holders is carried out unless:
+In accordance with Regulation 18(15A) of the SEBI (Mutual Funds) Regulations and Clause 1.14.1.4 of SEBI Master Circular for Mutual Funds dated May 19, 2023, the Trustee will ensure that no change in the Fundamental Attributes of the Scheme(s) and the Plan(s) / Option(s) there under or the Trust or fees and expenses payable or any other change which would modify the Scheme and the Plan(s) /Option(s) there under and affect the interest of the Unit holders is carried out unless:

-- SEBI has reviewed and provided its comments on the proposal; - written communication about the proposed change is sent to each Unit holder and an advertisement is given in one English daily newspaper having nationwide circulation as well as in a newspaper published in the language of the region where the head office of the Mutual Fund is situated; and

-• the Unit holders are given an option for a period of 30 calendar days to exit at the prevailing NAV without any exit load.
+- a.
+SEBI has reviewed and provided its comments on the proposal; - b. written communication about the proposed change is sent to each Unit holder and an advertisement is given in one English daily newspaper having nationwide circulation as well as in a newspaper published in the language of the region where the head office of the Mutual Fund is situated; and c. the Unit holders are given an option for a period of 30 calendar days to exit at the prevailing NAV without any exit load.